NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/OutlierDetectionLargeScaleMammograms/README.md

 - Daniel Haehn (University of Massachusetts Boston)

 # Project Description
+Modern deep learning systems can detect breast cancer early when trained with large amounts of data.
+As part of our mission to create the world's largest publicly-available annotated mammography dataset with ground truth labels, we care to curate a final collection of 70,000 breast cancer scans (from a dataset of > 190,000 images)comprised of both 3D Digital Breast Tomosynthesis (DBT) and 2D Digital Mammography (DM) studies.
+To this end we must automate the effective detection of atypical scans across approximately 250,000 images.

 ## Objective

-1. Implementation of a flexible API for the quick access and viewing of any collection from our > 190,000 Dicom images
+1. Implementation of a flexible API for the quick access and viewing of any collection from our > 190,000 Dicom images.
 1. Develop a good sense for what typical mammograms look like or, conversely, what atypical images look like.
 1. Determine classifer and input type combination that yields sufficiently accurate outlier detection.